WallaceIT/picberry/README.md

 picberry is released under the GPLv3 license; for full license see the `LICENSE` file.

 The Microchip name and logo, PIC, In-Circuit Serial Programming, ICSP are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
+Raspberry Pi is a trademark of The Raspberry Pi Foundation